 Mobile Computing Fees

 Mobile Computing Fees revenue (account 36604) will be loaded based on enrolment in specified programs as recorded in the Enrolment Management System.
-Check to ensure that the specified programs are mobile computing programs.
+Check to ensure that the specified programs are mobile computing programs

 Incidental Course Fees

 Incidental Course Fees (account 36601) will be loaded based upon enrolment in specified courses and fees as set up in GeneSIS for 2014S, 2013F and 2014W.
 Please review these balances for accuracy.